Pauan/Immutable/doc/doc.rst

     Record([x: Object | Iterable]) -> Record

-  A Record_ is an immutable fixed-size dictionary mapping strings/Tag_\ s to values.
+  A Record_ is an immutable fixed-size dictionary mapping strings / Tag_\ s to values.

   * If ``x`` is an Iterable_, the values must be arrays or Tuple_\ s of :js:`[key, value]`, which will be added to the Record_.

-  * If ``x`` is a JavaScript object literal like :js:`{ foo: 1 }`, then the keys/values will be added to the Record_.
+  * If ``x`` is a JavaScript object literal like :js:`{ foo: 1 }`, then the keys / values will be added to the Record_.

   This takes ``O(n + (n * log2(n)) + n)`` time, unless ``x``
   is already a Record_, in which case it takes ``O(1)``